gkdivya/EVA/13_ViT/ViT_Code/README.md

 ## MLP (Classification) Head

-The 0-th output vector from the transformer output vectors (corresponding to the class token input) is fed to the MLP head.
+The 0-th output vector from the transformer output vectors (corresponding to the class token input) is fed to the MLP head to perform the finally classification.
+This is implemented in the ViTModel() class in the source code.

+    sequence_output = encoder_output[0]
+    layernorm = nn.LayerNorm(config.hidden_size, eps=0.00001)
+    sequence_output = layernorm(sequence_output)
+    # VitPooler
+    dense = nn.Linear(config.hidden_size, config.hidden_size)
+    activation = nn.Tanh()
+    first_token_tensor = sequence_output[:, 0]
+    pooled_output = dense(first_token_tensor)
+    pooled_output = activation(pooled_output)

+    classifier = nn.Linear(config.hidden_size, 100)
+    logits = classifier(pooled_output)

+- we take the output from the final transformer encoder, get the 0th vector, which is the prediction vector
+- pass it through a layer norm and then optionally via a pooler basically to add in more capacity if required.
+- add activation as Tanh for the final classification token
+- we take first token out of that, send to the classicier to get the final output

+## References

+-